***The MK10 currently shipping with IFD units is non functional pending the next IFD software release.

 ***TRADE IN MUST BE SENT IN, IN ADVANCE, OR A CORE DEPOSIT PAID PRIOR TO SHIPPING IFD

 Since the Avidyne IFD540 is a slide-in replacement for the Garmin 530W, Avionics Source makes trading-up as simple as 1-2-3:

-1. Buy IFD540 online.
+1. Buy your IFD540 online.
 Price reflects your trade-in value at purchase.
 Before ordering, please review “trade-in terms” tab.